Mass of Abrikosov vortex in high-temperature superconductor YBaCuO: Acknowledgements

-\acknowledgments{ We thank Chih-Wei Luo for preparing the YBaCuO sample and for providing the temperature dependence of dc resistivity.
-The authors are also grateful to T. Simula and G. E. Volovik for their valuable comments.
-One of us (P.L.) acknowledges support through INTER-EXCELLENCE (COST) LTC 18024; C.K. acknowledges SOLID21-CZ.02.1.01/0.0/0.0/16 019/0000760 and the Czech Science Foundation (project No. 20-01527S). }
+We thank Chih-Wei Luo for preparing the YBaCuO sample and for providing the temperature dependence of dc resistivity.
+The authors are grateful to E.~B.~Sonin for his kind help with the finite-frequency modification of the equation of vortex motion and to T. Simula and G. E. Volovik for valuable comments.
+We acknowledge the support of the Czech Science Foundation (project No. 21-11089S), P. L. that of INTER-EXCELLENCE (COST) LTC 18024, C. K. SOLID21-CZ.02.1.01/0.0/0.0/16 019/0000760 and L. S. thanks the Czech Science Foundation (project No. 20-00918S).